Skip to main content

 Now that you know what the rule of three is and why it’s effective, here’s how you can use it in your own writing:

-1. Use the Rule of Three to simplify complex ideas: When presenting a complicated idea, try breaking it down into three main points.
+• Use the rule of three to simplify complex ideas: When presenting a complicated idea, try breaking it down into three main points.
 This will make it easier for your audience to understand and remember.

-2. Use the Rule of Three for emphasis: When you want to emphasize a particular point, try listing it along with two other related points.
+• Use the rule of three for emphasis: When you want to emphasize a particular point, try listing it along with two other related points.
 This will help draw attention to your main idea.

-3. Use the Rule of Three to create rhythm: If you’re writing a speech or a piece of creative writing, try using the Rule of Three to create a pleasing rhythm.
+• Use the rule of three to create rhythm: If you’re writing a speech or a piece of creative writing, try using the rule of three to create a pleasing rhythm.
 This will make your writing more enjoyable for your audience to read or listen to.

-The rule of three is a simple yet effective writing principle that can simplify complex ideas, create a sense of completeness and balance, and even make your writing more enjoyable to read.
+The rule of three is an easy yet effective writing principle that simplifies complex ideas, creates a sense of completeness and balance, and even makes your writing more enjoyable to read.

-For more ways to reach your audience, learn how to write an argumentative essay, how to wield rhetorical language, or understand tricky grammatical parts such as gerunds.
+For more ways to reach your audience, learn how to write an argumentative essay, wield rhetorical language, or understand tricky grammatical parts such as gerunds.

 Topics in this article